JoAn9/Application-ToDo-with-a-surprise/README.md

 Written in React.js, with ES6, Fetch, Webpack, Sass and Bootstrap.

-It is now dividing into small Components and rewriting with Redux.
+It is now dividing into small components and rewriting with Redux.